The following post is from Rachel of The Minimalist Mom: Should You Keep Your Fat (or Thin) Clothes?

-It’s been inspiring to see him transform his habits, his health and his body.
+It’s been inspiring to see him transform his habits, his health, and his body.

 The one negative to this transformation: he needed a whole new wardrobe.

-As he replaced his wardrobe we had to decide what to do with his larger clothing.
+As he replaced his wardrobe, we had to decide what to do with his larger clothing.

-Someone told me that one of the ‘maintenance’ steps from a popular weight loss clinic is to give away all of your larger size clothing.
-The idea is that you’ll be extra motivated to maintain your new smaller shape when you don’t have any back-up clothes in your old size.
+Someone told me that one of the ‘maintenance’ steps from a popular weight loss clinic is to give away all of your larger-size clothing.
+The idea is that you’ll be extra motivated to maintain your new smaller shape when you don’t have any backup clothes in your old size.

 Is that the secret to maintaining weight loss?
 I’m doubtful.

-Should you keep your fat, or thin, clothing?
+Should you keep your fat or thin clothing?

 I gave away my skinny jeans.

-I gave them away and carried on trying to eat well, exercise and get good sleep.
+I gave them away and carried on trying to eat well, exercise, and get good sleep.

-At no point in the years since I have given away my skinny jeans have I debated over having a slice of cake and goaded myself into eating it by thinking, well, you don’t have your skinny jeans anymore.
+At no point in the years since I have given away my skinny jeans have I debated over having a slice of cake and goaded me into eating it by thinking, well, you don’t have your skinny jeans anymore.

-Not having a pair of too small for me jeans in my closet has also never been a reason to skip a run or Crossfit workout.
+Not having a pair of too-small-for-me jeans in my closet has also never been a reason to skip a run or Crossfit workout.
 Though I’ve had plenty of other excuses…

-Giving away clothing that is too big or too small for you doesn’t mean you are giving up or giving in.
+Donating clothing that is too big or too small for you doesn’t mean you are giving up or giving in.